Mount Bachelor, United States: Family Ski Guide

 Only 25% beginner terrain means newer skiers loop the same runs while the rest of the family explores.
 For mixed-ability families, that imbalance gets old by day three.
 Book Signature Start for younger kids (ages 3 to 5) to free everyone else up.

-If this resort is not the right fit for your family, consider Mammoth Mountain for more terrain and a longer season if your family is ready for a bigger mountain.
+If this one gives you pause, consider Mammoth Mountain for more terrain and a longer season if your family is ready for a bigger mountain.

 Would we recommend Mount Bachelor?